 - Prepare intravenous (IV) packs with the pharmacist supervision

-- Monitor supply robotic machines that supply medicine into containers, and label such containers accordingly
+- Monitor robotic machines that dispense medicine into containers, and label such containers accordingly

-- Process and prepare medical insurance claim records and forms
+- Process and prepare medical insurance claims and forms

 - Operate pharmacy cash registers and accept payment from customers